-Soton student died after consuming 100 times the safe dose of sodium nitrate
+Soton student died after consuming 100 times the safe dose of a drug

 His death was ruled not to be a suicide

-A University of Southampton student died after consuming a fatal amount of sodium nitrate, an inquest heard.
+A University of Southampton student died after consuming a fatal amount of a drug, an inquest heard.

 Wira Wahyudi Sinuraya was found unresponsive on his bed by his housemates on February 14th this year.

 The 21-year-old was pronounced dead at the scene by emergency services, who were called to his home on Honeysuckle Road.